Japan Landmarks - 36 Most Famous Landmarks in Japan to See

 If you enjoy more modern attractions, there are lots of contemporary and entertainment-based Japanese landmarks as well.

-From aquariums and zoos to world-renowned amusement parks and observation towers, there is truly something for everyone!
+There is truly something for everyone, from aquariums and zoos to world-renowned amusement parks and observation towers!

 Hopefully, these Japan travel tips outlining the country's best landmarks will help you plan an incredibly memorable trip.